Mastering the java file extension filter with GroupDocs.Search

 Q: Can I change the filter criteria after the index is created?

 A: Yes.
-You can rebuild the index with a new DocumentFilter or use incremental indexing with updated settings.
+Rebuild the index with a new DocumentFilter or use incremental indexing with updated settings.

 Q: Does the java file extension filter work on compressed archives (e.g., ZIP)?

 A: GroupDocs.Search can index supported archive formats, but the extension filter applies to the archive itself, not the inner files.
-Use nested filters if needed.
+Use nested filters for deeper control.

 Q: How do I debug why a particular file was excluded?

-A: Enable the library’s logging (set LoggingOptions.setEnabled(true)) and inspect the generated log – it reports which filter rejected each file.
+A: Enable the library’s logging (LoggingOptions.setEnabled(true)) and inspect the log – it reports which filter rejected each file.

 Q: Is it possible to combine the java file extension filter with custom regex filters?

 A: Absolutely.
-You can wrap a regex filter inside DocumentFilter.createAnd() alongside the extension filter.
+Wrap a regex filter inside DocumentFilter.createAnd() alongside the extension filter.

 Q: What performance impact does adding many filters have?

-A: Each additional filter adds a small overhead during indexing, but the benefit of reduced index size usually outweighs the cost.
-Test with a sample set to find the optimal balance.
+A: Each filter adds a modest overhead during indexing, but the reduction in indexed data usually outweighs the cost.
+Test with a representative sample to find the optimal balance.

 Tested With: GroupDocs.Search 25.4 for Java